Undergraduate Catalog

 Sociology and Anthropology

-Administrative Coordinator: Terry Moore
+Administrative Coordinator: TBD

-The disciplines of sociology and anthropology share common philosophical roots and concern for the social and cultural conditions of human life, although the two fields have developed independently over the last century.
-Historically, sociology dwelt more on the modernizing world, while anthropology focused on nonindustrial societies.
+The disciplines of sociology and anthropology share common philosophical roots and concern for the social and cultural conditions of human life, although the two fields have developed independently over the past century.
+Historically, sociology dwelled more on the modernizing world, while anthropology focused on nonindustrial societies.
 Such distinctions of subject matter no longer prevail, and the line between sociology and sociocultural anthropology today is neither firm nor fixed.

 The Department of Sociology and Anthropology builds on the overlapping concerns and distinctive strengths of sociology and anthropology.
 Instead of maintaining separate curricula in the two fields, the department has developed a single curriculum dedicated to providing solid preparation in social theories and qualitative and quantitative methodologies.
-The department is strongly committed to teaching a variety of methodological perspectives including ethnographic fieldwork and interviewing; survey research techniques; texts, discourse, and the practices of representation; computer-mediated modes of inquiry; and historical methods.
+The department is strongly committed to teaching a variety of methodological perspectives, including ethnographic fieldwork and interviewing; survey research techniques; texts, discourse, and the practices of representation; computer-mediated modes of inquiry; and historical methods.
 This methodological pluralism is in keeping with recent trends in both disciplines.

 Resources for Nonmajors